 1. Direct earn: These credit cards directly earn Qantas or Velocity Points on eligible spend for your business.
 Note that Qantas-branded business cards usually earn into a Qantas Business Rewards account first.
 But those points are transferable to any personal account (including your own) on a 1:1 basis.

-2. Transfer from other rewards programs: If you take out an American Express Membership Rewards or a bank-affiliated business rewards card, you’ll most likely earn points into a flexible points program first.
+2. Transfer from other rewards programs: If you take out an American Express Membership Rewards or a bank-affiliated business rewards card, you’ll most likely earn points in a flexible points program first.
 These usually allow transfers to partner airlines at varying rates once you’ve accumulated enough points.
+However, usually these points usually need to be transferred to an account in your name.

-The ‘effective earn rate’ is an important number which standardises the number of points you could earn from different flexible rewards programs, after earning rates for spend and transfer rates to those programs are taken into account.
+The ‘effective earn rate’ is a significant number that standardises the number of points you could earn from different flexible rewards programs, after earning rates for spend and transfer rates to those programs are taken into account.

 The numbers in this table are already calculated as ‘effective earn rates’, which means you can more easily compare those cards to ‘direct earn’ cards.